What is New Zealand's Minimum Wage?

-New Zealand's minimum wage is currently NZD 17.70 (USD 12).
+New Zealand's minimum wage is currently NZD 17.70.
 This hourly rate became official in April 2019, an increase of NZD 1.20 from the previous rate.

 It is expected that this rate will continue to increase in the coming years.

-The country's consistent growth, even in an international recession, has continuously improved workers' purchasing power and living standards.
+The country's consistent growth, even with the 2008 international recession, has continuously improved workers' purchasing power and living standards.

 New Zealand offers among the highest minimum wages worldwide, and the future for workers looks promising.

 If you are considering moving to New Zealand, get in contact with our Licensed Immigration Advisers and ask us for a free assessment about your migration options.

 Find out more about working in New Zealand:

 - Can we guarantee you that you will find a job in New Zealand if you are using our Job Search Service?

 - Can you come to New Zealand to look for a job?